-Poly(1,3-diamino-2-hydroxypropane-co-polyol sebacate) (APS) is one of the promising classes of biodegradable 40 thermoset elastomers that has been well characterized and explored for fabrication of airway stent, microfluidic scaffolds, and electrospun scaffolds.
+Poly(1,3-diamino-2-hydroxypropane-co-polyol sebacate) (APS) is one of the promising classes of biodegradable thermoset elastomers that has been well characterized and explored for fabrication of airway stent, microfluidic scaffolds, and electrospun scaffolds.
 The crosslinking density of APS can be tuned by monomer ratios, crosslinking temperature, and crosslinking time.
 The crosslinking density, in turn, affects degradation and mechanical properties.
 APS possess both ester and amide functional groups in their chemical structures.
 Consequently, their FTIR spectra exhibit characteristic absorption peaks representing carbonyl and amide groups.
-These peaks are usually strong and without interference from other peaks, thus can be exploited for semiquantitative FTIR analysis by comparing the carbonyl bond and amide bond ratio in the structure.
-Here, semiquantitative FTIR analysis of the amide and carbonyl peaks present in poly (ester amide)-based thermoset elastomers is used as a direct and facile method to measure the crosslinking density of this class of elastomers.
-To demonstrate the versatility of the proposed FTIR analysis method, two new APS-co-PEG elastomers are synthesized, their crosslinking density is determined both by the theory of rubber elasticity and semiquantitative FTIR analysis.
+These peaks are usually strong and without interference from other peaks, thus can be exploited for semi-quantitative FTIR analysis by comparing the carbonyl bond and amide bond ratio in the structure.
+Here, semiquantitative FTIR analysis of the amide and carbonyl peaks present in poly (ester amide)-based thermoset elastomers is used as a direct and facile method to measure the crosslinking density of the proposed FTIR analysis method, two new APS-co-PEG elastomers are synsthesized, their crosslinking density is determined both by the theory of rubber elasticity and semiquantitative FTIR analysis.

-Synthesis of Poly(1,3-Diamino-2-Hydroxypropane-Coglycerol Sebacate) Prepolymer-
+Synthesis of Poly(1,3-diamino-2-hydroxypropane-coglycerol sebacate) Prepolymer